Miguel Treviño Morales: Criminal origins and ascension

 As a teenager, he began to work for Los Tejas, a gang that ran the criminal activities in his hometown of Nuevo Laredo.
 From washing cars, running errands, and stealing car parts in Nuevo Laredo, Treviño Morales turned to the drug trade, starting with small-scale drug retail sales and smuggling.
 Unlike the first members of Los Zetas, he was never in the military.
-He was hired by them and the Gulf Cartel in the late 1990s for his experience moving contraband across the border.
+He was hired by the Gulf Cartel in the late 1990s for his experience moving contraband across the border.
 His fluent English and his criminal contacts on both sides of the U.S.-Mexico border allowed him to gain the trust of the then-leader of the Gulf Cartel, Osiel Cárdenas Guillén.
-When he joined the Gulf Cartel and Los Zetas, Los Tejas, the local gang he once worked for, was absorbed by the former groups.
-Around 2005, Treviño Morales became the regional boss of Nuevo Laredo; he was in charge of fighting off the incursions of the Sinaloa Cartel, which was attempting to take control of the smuggling routes in the area.
+When he joined the Gulf Cartel, Los Tejas, the local gang he once worked for, was absorbed by Los Lobos or Grupo L under the leadership of Treviño’s at the time direct boss, El Karis.
+Around 2005, Treviño Morales became the regional boss of Nuevo Laredo, replacing Sauceda Gamboa; he was in charge of fighting off the incursions of the Sinaloa Cartel, which was attempting to take control of the smuggling routes in the area.
 The Laredo–Nuevo Laredo area is a lucrative smuggling route for narcotics because of the Interstate 35 highway, which serves as a strategic pathway to San Antonio, Austin, and Dallas for future drug distribution.
 While in power, he orchestrated a number of assassinations in American cities and in Mexico by young U.S. citizens whom he put on his payroll.
 Treviño Morales was good at identifying and grooming young teenagers who he believed had the potential to become professional assassins for Los Zetas.
 These recruits, sometimes called Zetitas ("Little Zetas"), usually joined organized crime as young as twelve-years old to work first as smugglers and later as paid assassins.